 - The course again.

-The above can be accomplished using the course broadcast tool in the menu.
+If the above is too complicated, the above can be accomplished using the course broadcast tool in the menu.

 Question Search & Replace